Alumni Services Listing

 Please consider becoming a mentor by clicking sign up to be a mentor, and providing basic information about your job and contact information.
 There is no formal time commitment, and the resource serves as a searchable database that WCL students and alumni can use to identify WCL practitioners to reach out to for job-search advice and informational interview purposes.

-To search the database, simply click here, enter your CareerLink Login Name and Password (listed on your CareerLink homepage), and explore the several hundred WCL graduates in practice-areas across the country, and in countries around the world.
+To search the database, simply click here, enter your CareerLink Login Name and Password (listed on your CareerLink homepage), and explore hundreds of WCL graduates in practice-areas across the country, and in countries around the world.
 To create a CareerLink account, please follow the above directions.

 WCL Faculty by Practice Area